yezil3/yezil3.github.io/_pages/about.md

     url: /publications/

 announcements:
-  enabled: true # includes a list of news items
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true
-  limit: 5 # leave blank to include all the news in the `_news` folder
+  limit: 5

 latest_posts:
-  enabled: true
+  enabled: false
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  scrollable: true
-  limit: 3 # leave blank to include all the blog posts
+  limit: 3
 ---

 ## About me

 I’m a Ph.D. candidate in the Department of Electrical Engineering and Computer Science at the **University of California, Irvine (UCI)**, advised by [Prof. Mohsen Imani](http://www.mohsenimani.com/).
 Before that, I did my M.S. in Computer Science at Texas A&M University with [Prof. Xia "Ben" Hu](https://cs.rice.edu/~xh37/index.html) and worked on knowledge-graph error detection and trustworthy data mining.